 The companies’ websites advise consumers to discard most wipes in the trash, and each say those advertised as flushable meet industry-set guidelines.
 They package non-flushable wipes with a logo on the box depicting a toilet with a line slashed through it, Rousse said.
 The do-not-flush instructions are usually in small print in a hard-to-find place on the box, said Finley, of the Association of Clean Water Agencies.
 “We have heard many excuses about why wipe manufacturers and retailers do not want such a visible logo on wipe packages, but it is time for the excuses to stop,” she said.

 So, what can be done to ease this epidemic of wet wipe sewer clogs?
 Don’t flush the wipe.
 Despite what the box says, most flushable wipes are not safe to flush.
-If you would like to learn more about the effect of these wipes on sewer systems or to have your sewer pipes cleared from wet wipe sewer clogs, contact Balkan Plumbing today.
+If you would like to learn more about the effect of these wipes on sewer systems or to have your sewer pipes cleared from wet wipe sewer clogs, contact Balkan Sewer And Water Main today.